mutwil/mutwillab/README.md

 That's it!
 You should have everything you need to import tools into your python scripts

 ## Importing modules
-Use this boiler plate at the start of your scripts.
+If using IDEs (like vscode), use this boiler plate at the start of your scripts.

 ```
 #Boiler plate